inet-framework/inet/doc/src/users-guide/ch-diffserv.rst

 AFxyQueue
 ~~~~~~~~~

-The :ned:`AFxyQueue` module is an example queue, that implements one
+The :ned:`AFxyQueue` module is an example queue that implements one
 class of the Assured Forwarding PHB group (RFC 2597).

-Packets with the same AFx class, but different drop priorities arrive at
+Packets with the same AFx class but different drop priorities arrive at
 the :gate:`afx1In`, :gate:`afx2In`, and :gate:`afx3In` gates.
 The
 received packets are stored in the same queue.
 Before the packet is
 enqueued, a RED dropping algorithm may decide to selectively drop them,